I will go into full detail about IVF cost and IVF treatment so you know 100% about the IVF process.

 We were part of a 3 try guarantee program.
 I paid $26,000 to be a part of the program.
 I would get 3 chances to become pregnant.
 If none of those 3x worked I would get $17,000 of my money back.
 Everything but the money I paid for medications.
 That was a no brainer for me.
 I knew I had to be a part of the program.

-Our first round of medication.
+Our first round of medication for the IVF process.

 I started my IVF meds January 8th.
 Taking pills and shots everyday to get my body ready for egg retrieval.
 Which happened on January 15th.

 This is the first set of shots I took.

 The doctor retrieved 49 eggs.
 The normal amount is 10-20 eggs.
 So my case was a lot.
 And I started getting OHSS (ovarian hyperstimulation syndrome) as a side effect.
 It’s a disease that can be long term if it isn’t taken care of right away.